 10. Buyers: Relocating near a waterfront?

-You'd best consider weather and insurance realities.
-Major hurricanes and floods of the past dozen years, particularly Hurricane Katrina and Superstorm Sandy, have pushed the National Flood Insurance Program into a $23 billion hole, forcing flood-insurance rates to spiral.
+You’d best consider weather and insurance realities.
+Major hurricanes and floods of the past dozen years have pushed the National Flood Insurance Program into a $23 billion hole, forcing flood-insurance rates to spiral.

 FEMA flood-map changes are aggressively expanding flood zones, especially along the East Coast and Gulf Coast, forcing hundreds of thousands of homeowners to buy flood insurance for the first time and others to pay thousands more annually.

-Parts of Florida saw 20 percent increases in 2016 and will likely see similar hikes in 2017.
-Insurers also are imposing coverage caps so there's no guarantee you'll be made whole post-catastrophe.
+Parts of Florida saw 20 percent increases in 2016 and will likely see similar hikes through the end of 2017.
+Insurers also are imposing coverage caps so there’s no guarantee you’ll be made whole post-catastrophe.

 Some home sellers and their agents are conveniently not disclosing these realities, so buyers will have to ask pointed questions and do their own research.
 Go to FEMA.gov for more info.